t16h05008/DT-Herne-Backend/README.md

-# Digital_Twin_Herne_Backend
+# Digital Twin Herne Backend
-The Backend for the Digital Twin of Herne.
+A prototypical Implementation of a Digital Twin for the city of Herne in Germany.